dragosrotaru/scrapeGPT/README.md

 Example:

 1. `npm run serve experiments/data/localhost/alpha`
-2. `npm start -- generate -u http://localhost -i alpha`
+2. `npm start -- generate -u http://localhost/alpha`

+## Features

-## Architecture
+## Content Classification

-There are a number of manually intensive operations that this system automates.

-Given that you have the url to an indexing webpage or results page, the basic process is as follows:

-### Index
+identify and label the different top level components of a web page to form a model of it

+-   dataset - contains a set of similar data
--   detect if the webpage contains a search form, results or a combination
+-   datamember - contains the details for a particular instance of a dataset
--   detect if the webpage can be circumvented by url query parameters or if it has an api by looking at the network requests and responses
--   bypass scraping prevention techniques and interfering popups like cookie notices
--   generate code to fill in the search form parameters or url query
+-   information - like a singleton datamember, displaying general info as well as phone, email, address, name, hours, etc
+-   form - an interactable section of the website, like a submittable form
+-   application - a complex component representing a rich model

+## Blocker Detection and Circumvention

+identify various blocking mechanisms that will prevent interactors from working correctly

+-   cloudflare block
+-   popup banner
+-   geo block
+-   login
+-   capacha
+-   data stored in image

+## Strategy Selection

+For every content there are multiple possible interactors:

+-   http POST forms
+-   http url queries
+-   JSON APIs
+-   DOM manipulation

+## General Strategy Structure

+-   extractors
+-   schema
+-   test data
--   generate test data, tests and a well typed parameter schema
+-   tests
--   generate change detection code

-### Crawl

--   generate code to index the webpage by providing full coverage of the parameter space with a minimal number of search requests
--   manage thottling and crawling continuously over time

-### Process Results

--   generate code to extract the data from results list and detail pages
+## Strategy Management

+At a higher level, we have the concept of managing the interactions over time. this can include:

--   handle pagination
+-   throttling
--   generate a validation schema and types, iteratively improving it as more data is available
--   generate tests and test data
+-   polling for new data
--   generate change detection code
--   populate a cache and provide a well typed api over it
+-   keeping a cache fresh
+-   change detection
+-

+## dataset

+-   pagination

+## dataset-form search

+-   parameter index generation

+## Interactor Chaining

+-   multi source models

 ## TODO

-### Testing structure

-### Structural and Testability

 -   generate synthetic test data using gpt

--   add metrics aggregation methods and produce metrics in the standard format
--   implement use of experiments
--   refactor stage interfaces to be Exact/Partial return type and infer deps

-## Next levels

--   get gpt to generate results extractor
--   refactor generate and wrapper code to work with per-field granularity
+-   refactor formfill to work with field granularity
     -   standardize optional field typeguard
     -   test that selectors work on both compressed and original
     -   check that the field was changed using event listener

-### Props

--   synthesize props
 -   improve schema generation to be more specific
 -   detect optional and required props
 -   detect all options in the case of selection fields
 -   request types when generating code and use those instead of making a second call to chatgpt (also gives us a typed sdk)

-### Better Results

 -   get gpt to fix its own runtime errors
 -   get gpt to fix its own linting errors
 -   write custom linting rules

-### Better Context

 -   refactor compress to focus on main, form, button, field, input, select, etc and dom elements with event handlers
 -   refactor retrieve to identify all dom elements which have event handlers defined in javascript and use metadata in compression and generator
 -   optimize compression algorithm by checking token count or length and iteratively applying compression techniques
 -   optimize compression algorithm using reinforcement learning

-### Other
+-   add metrics aggregation methods and produce metrics in the standard format
+-   implement use of experiments
+-   refactor stage interfaces to be Exact/Partial return type and infer deps
 -   refactor generate to produce code without chatgpt in the simple cases (performance)

 ### Generating a Results Validation Schema